DeterminateSystems/riff/README.md

 ### Using cURL

-You can find instructions for installinx Riff using cURL on the [releases page][releases].
+You can find instructions for installing Riff using cURL on the [releases page][releases].

 ## What Riff provides